 Slovenia became independent on 25 June 1991 when it split from the former Socialist Federal Republic of Yugoslavia.
-Slovenia covers an area of 20.256 sq. km and has a population of nearly 2 million.
+Slovenia covers an area of 20.256 sq. km and has a population of 2 million.
 The President is elected by a direct and general election.
 The legislative power rests with National Assembly.
 The government is the highest executive body and is answerable to the National Assembly.
 Slovenia is a member of the European Union since 2004.

 The decimal metric system was introduced in 1875.
 According to historical sources, a metrological office operated in Ljubljana as early as 1877.
 When, in 1991, the Republic of Slovenia declared its independence, the Standards and Metrology Institute of the Republic of Slovenia (SMIS) was established within the Ministry of Science and Technology.
 In 2001, a reorganisation of the Slovenian civil service took place.
 By separating Standardisation and Accreditation from SMIS, SMIS was restructured into Metrology Institute of the Republic of Slovenia (MIRS), which continues its work in the field of metrology as the Slovenian national metrology institution.
 Today MIRS is working under the Ministry of Economic Development and Technology.

 MIRS plays the central role in the distributed Slovenian metrology system.
 In implementing its mission, MIRS closely collaborates with Slovenian Universities as well as with the research and other institutes.
 It is also a participating member of various international organisations in the field of metrology, both in Europe and world-wide.

 Based on Law on Metrology (2005) MIRS is responsible for:

 - conformity assessment of measuring instruments